5 Things Most People Don't Know About Negotiating

 Why?
 Because negotiators are more afraid of leaving money on the table than they are about getting what they think they want.
 If I ask for a 5% raise and my boss says “yes” without hesitation, I generally suffer from buyer’s remorse, certain that if I’d asked for 7% or maybe even 10%, my bargaining partner would have given it to me.

 This is just one of the many reasons why it’s important to ask for more than you actually want.
 The other reason to do so is the proven influence of the first number put on the table.
 Negotiators call that number an “anchor” because it sets one end of the bargaining range and moves your negotiation counterpart in its direction throughout the course of the bargaining session.

 If you’ve adequately researched your negotiation partner’s interests and your own market value, you needn’t fear making the first offer, hoping that his or her first offer will be far more than you’re expecting.
 Waiting for the “other guy” to make the first offer is the mark of a negotiation amateur.

 3. It’s Never About Money

 That being the case, there is no relationship and every relationship between any given sum of money and what it can buy.
-With $20 in my wallet, I can purchase dinner for five at McDonalds or a bottle of cheap Bordeaux at a local restaurant.
-I can pick up a pair of sandals at Payless; subscribe to Time magazine for six months; rent a surfboard at the beach; fill half my tank with gas; hire a day laborer to do odd jobs on a Saturday afternoon; or, according to my Sunday magazine, save a child in a developing country from starvation.
-Sentimental pop songs to the contrary, enough 20s can even buy me love.
+With $20 in my wallet, I can purchase dinner for five at McDonald’s or a bottle of cheap Bordeaux at a local restaurant.
+I can pick up a pair of sandals at Payless, subscribe to Time magazine for six months, rent a surfboard at the beach, or fill half my tank with gas.

 4. Your Bargaining Strength is All in Your Head